These are the main takeaways from the article and the most important facts to consider when starting a sole proprietorship:

 How does sole proprietorship work?

-There is no need to pick a business name — it can run under the owner’s name.
-The owner can also choose a fictitious name (also called trade name, DBA name, or assumed name), but it has to be unique.
+There is no need to pick a business name — the owner can run the business under their own name.
+The owner can also choose a fictitious name (also called trade name, DBA name, or assumed name), but it has to be unique and registered with the local state or county agency.

 In case you want to see an example of how sole proprietorship is set up, see our article on registering the sole proprietorship in Oregon, USA.